 Represented a client with operations in China and the U.S. against claims of corporate espionage and defamation.
 Coordinated the investigation and enforcement actions including working with Chinese investigators and counsel to find the source of the misdeeds and formulate the means to make it cease.

 Represented the largest integrated shrimp operation in the world and several of its American buyers against claims by U.S. Customs and Border Protection that the imported goods were transshipped and so subject to antidumping duties, and successfully resolved the matter before the agency in a matter of months without the need for litigation; coordinated the political, diplomatic and commercial efforts brought to bear on the situation.

 Represented clients against claims by Chinese officials that cultural property - dinosaur eggs and other dinosaur geological artifacts - had been stolen, including both civil and criminal charges and allegations – all resolved without government trial or other enforcement action.

-Represented an arm of the military of an Asian country in a dispute with its U.S. freight forwarder who was holding arms and materiel needed to protect the country in a border war.
-The arms and materiel were released within a few days and without the need for litigation or any other form of court action.
+Represented an arm of the military of an Asian country in a dispute with its U.S. freight forwarder who was holding arms and material needed to protect the country in a border war.
+The arms and material were released within a few days and without the need for litigation or any other form of court action.